Photography BA (Hons) module details

 This module focuses on ideas that have influenced the production, dissemination and interpretation of lens-based media’s manifold roles in society.
 You engage in a critical examination of theories of image making from historical and contemporary perspectives, while engaging with a series of visiting artist lectures.
 You will consider lens-based production in relation to other media including film, painting, sculpture, and the digital world.

-Artist Talk and Reading Reflections, 50%: You will select from a variety of artist talks and readings to effectively summarise and critically reflect upon them in 2000 words.
+Artist Talk and Reading Reflections, 50%: You will select from a variety of artist talks and readings to effectively summarise and critically reflect upon them.

-Essay, 50%: You will write a 2000 word essay in response to a negotiated research question.
+Essay, 50%: You will write an essay in response to a negotiated research question.

 Final Major Project Development